Case Result · Hazing

 Who: Samuel H. Martinez was a freshman student whose death occurred in connection with alcohol-related fraternity conduct at Washington State University.

+What Happened: Washington State University freshman, Samuel Martinez, 19, died from alcohol poisoning in November 2019 while attending an event at the Alpha Tau Omega.
+Martinez and another pledge were allegedly ordered to finish a half-gallon of rum between them, and his blood-alcohol content was measured at 0.372% after his death, nearly five times the legal limit.
 Pullman Police originally ruled out hazing, but later rescinded that statement following witness interviews.
-The coroner later ruled Martinez died accidentally from acute alcohol intoxication and said 911 was not called until four hours after he died.dants.
+The coroner later ruled Martinez died accidentally from acute alcohol intoxication and said 911 was not called until four hours after he died.

 Results

-Washington State University was initially dismissed from the matter, but In January 2025, “in a landmark decision, the Washington State Court of Appeals ruled that Washington State University (WSU) bears responsibility for the 2019 alcohol-related death of a freshman student, marking the first time a university has been held accountable for a hazing-related fatality in the state.”
+Washington State University was initially dismissed from the matter, but in January 2025, “in a landmark decision, the Washington State Court of Appeals ruled that Washington State University (WSU) bears responsibility for the 2019 alcohol-related death of a freshman student, marking the first time a university has been held accountable for a hazing-related fatality in the state.”

 The Court of Appeals found WSU was aware of ATO’s problematic past but didn’t implement effective measures.
-University and law enforcement documents reveal that despite numerous reports about ATO’s conduct filed to campus authorities in the five years before Sam died, disciplinary actions were minimal.
+University and law enforcement documents reveal that despite numerous reports about ATO’s conduct filed with campus authorities in the five years before Sam died, disciplinary actions were minimal.

 Impact